idvorkin/idvorkin.github.io/_d/productive2.md

 ### Match task to energy

-No point spending "my high energy/will power time" on a low energy activety.
+No point spending "my high energy/willpower time" on a low energy activity.
 It's funny, my strongest energy is when I wake up, which seems like a waste to spend on the gym, except when I don't spend that on the gym it makes a mess.

 ### Stay balanced